t-o-k/POV-Ray-matrices/README.md

 ## M_PseudoInv(AA)
 Return a square matrix that is the pseudoinverse of the matrix AA.

-At the moment this library can only calculate the pseudoinverse of matrices which have full rank.
+At the moment this library can only calculate the pseudoinverse of matrices that have full rank.

 See also https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse